Animal Husbandry Information

 Water Delivery Systems

-- The pink flag is designated for PI use to label newly weaned mice.
-This will assist the vivarium staff in identifying cages where animals might have a problem accessing water.
+- The pink post-it flag or laminated WEANLING/NEW TO HYDROPAC pink card is designated for PI use to label newly weaned mice.
+This will assist the Vivarium staff in identifying cages where animals might have a problem accessing water.

-- The PI writes the date weaned on the pink flag and affixes it to the cage card of the newly weaned pups.
+- If using a pink post-it flag the PI writes the date weaned on the pink flag and affixes it to the cage card of the newly weaned pups.

-- Vivarium staff will pay extra attention to pink flagged cages for any indication that the mice are not eating or drinking.
+- Vivarium staff will pay extra attention to pink flagged/laminated carded cages for any indication that the mice are not eating or drinking.
 This intense monitoring will continue daily for a two week period after weaning.

 - Any mice that do not appear well will be reported to the DLAM veterinary staff.
-The PI will be contacted by DLAM regarding the problem and recommended treatment.
+The PI will be contacted by DCM regarding the problem and recommended treatment.

-- If the weanlings appear healthy after two weeks, the animal care staff will remove the pink flag.
+- If the weanlings appear healthy after two weeks the Vivarium animal care staff will remove the pink flag or laminated card.

 Rodent Diet and Bedding